-Quantum machine learning is a rapidly evolving field and has the potential to revolutionize various areas of computing and achieved a number of great results.
-The work \cite{QNN4EO} demonstrated the outperforming of a quantum neural network over a classical one in classifying the Earth Observation dataset (EuroSat) by more than 1\% of accuracy.
-In \cite{quNit} Quantum neural networks (QNN) was applied to various datasets using the single-shot training scheme, which allows input samples to be trained in a N-level quantum system, it has exceed a classical NN with zero hidden layer.
-However, when two more hidden layers were added to architecture, the classical NN surpassed the QNN.
+Quantum machine learning is a rapidly evolving field that has the potential to revolutionize various areas of computing and has achieved a number of great results.
+The work \cite{QNN4EO} demonstrated the outperformance of a quantum neural network over a classical one in classifying the Earth Observation dataset (EuroSat) by more than 1\% of accuracy.
+In \cite{quNit}, quantum neural networks (QNNs) were applied to various datasets via the single-shot training scheme, which allows input samples to be trained in an N-level quantum system; it has exceeded a classical NN with a zero hidden layer.
+However, when two more hidden layers were added to the architecture, the classical NN surpassed the QNN.

-Quantum neural networks, like classical ones, have a number of problems, such as a barren plateau that decreases the gradient as the number of qubits increases \cite{plateau-1, plateau-2}, quantum convolutional neural networks (QCNNs) help to cope with this problem \cite{qCNN-plateaus}.
-QCNN has achieved excellent classification accuracy despite having a small number of free parameters, noticeably better than CNN models under the similar training conditions \cite{qCNN}.
+Like classical neural networks, QNNs have several problems, such as a barren plateau that decreases the gradient as the number of qubits increases \cite{plateau-1, plateau-2}.
+Quantum convolutional neural networks (QCNNs) help to cope with this problem \cite{qCNN-plateaus}.
+QCNN has achieved excellent classification accuracy despite having a small number of free parameters, which is noticeably better than CNN models under similar training conditions \cite{qCNN}.
 Recent studies have also explored hybrid quantum–classical convolutional neural networks (containing classical and quantum layers) and demonstrated the classification of images outperforming classical CNNs \cite{HQ-CNN-class-1, HQ-CNN-class-2, HQ-CNN-class-3}.
-The concept of quantum generative adversarial networks for image generation was implemented experimentally (using real quantum setup) \cite{qGAN-1, qGAN-2}.
+The concept of quantum generative adversarial networks for image generation was implemented experimentally (using a real quantum setup) \cite{qGAN-1, qGAN-2}.

 Thus, by introducing quantum machine learning into a single-pixel imaging task, promising results can be obtained.